 Disney buying Star Wars back in 2012 was one of the greatest decisions the company could’ve made and their three movies have been absolutely wonderful to watch.
 The Last Jedi was clearly the most progressive film out of the three movies as it pushed beyond boundaries and established itself apart from the rest of the franchise.
 I loved this because one of my most enduring worries about the film was that it would end up becoming a carbon copy of The Empire Strikes Back.
 I’m glad to say that it wasn’t.

 Rian Johnson took these new characters from The Force Awakens and evolved each of their stories in the best possible way while taking the older characters and respectfully evolving their storylines as well.
 While not everything was utterly perfect in the film it became the movie I had been hoping to see this December and I am very glad about it.

 1. War for the Planet of the Apes

 I can’t believe I’m saying this but this was my favorite movie of the year.
-I watched this film expecting it to be like every other Planet of the Apes movie I’d ever seen and it was strikingly different from the get go.
+I watched this film expecting it to be like every other Planet of the Apes movie I’d ever seen and it was strikingly different from the get-go.
 I have never gotten so emotional over some CGI created beings in my life.
 Andy Serkis is a remarkable actor.
-He brought a realism to Caesar unlike anything I had ever seen.
+He brought realism to Caesar, unlike anything I had ever seen.
 And Woody Harrelson, gosh he was evil in this movie.